ChetanXpro/nodejs-whisper/README.md

 -   Split on word rather than on token (Optional)
 -   Translate from source language to english (Optional)
 -   Convert audio formet to wav to support whisper model
--   Using static ffmpeg binary so no need to install ffmpeg in your system

 ## Installation